jujinkim/FixedOrderStaggeredGridLayoutManager/README.md

 - Contrast with SGLM: The platform StaggeredGridLayoutManager may remeasure/repack visible items on scroll, which can reorder or shift content.
 This library favors stable, fixed order; explicit signals are required when item sizes actually change.
 - Practical tip: If the internal change does not alter measured height (e.g., swapping equal-height content), no call is needed.
 When in doubt, calling the holder callback/extension is safe and cheap.

+### SpanSizeLookup Guidance
+- `getSpanSize(position)` runs before the LayoutManager attaches or rebinds the ViewHolder, so the holder may not exist or may be off-screen.
+- Expect `findViewHolderForAdapterPosition(position)` to return `null` inside `getSpanSize`; rely on your adapter data or a cached lookup instead.
+- Keep span metadata in immutable structures (e.g., the adapter’s backing list or an injected cache) to stay deterministic and avoid touching view state during span calculations.
+- You do not need to pre-measure every item.
+Span metadata must be deterministic, but actual item heights are measured lazily when the ViewHolder is first laid out and cached by the LayoutManager.
+- When a measured size can change later, call `invalidateFromPosition(position)` (targeted) or `invalidateItemPositions()` (global) so coordinates recompute from the proper starting point.

 ## API Reference (Brief)
 - `class FixedOrderStaggeredGridLayoutManager(context, spanCount = 2)`
   - `setSpanCount(Int)`, `getSpanCount()`